Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Macros, tips, and templates for Corel® WordPerfect® for Windows®

-© Copyright 1996-2012 by Barry MacDonnell.
+© Copyright 1996-2024 by Barry MacDonnell.
 All Rights Reserved.

 WordPerfect Tips

-Main tips page | Browse tips
+Main tips page | Browse more tips

 Three easy ways to play macros, load programs, type keystrokes, or use built-in WordPerfect features

-(Part 2 - Customize your keyboard)
+Part 2 - Customize your keyboard

-See Part 1:
+Part 1:

-Customize your toolbars - How to create a toolbar button to play a macro, load a program or file, or use a built-in WordPerfect feature
+How to create a toolbar button to play a macro, load a program or file, or use a built-in WordPerfect feature

-See Part 3:
+Part 3:

-You can customize your keyboard so that pressing the <Alt>, <Ctrl>, or <Shift> key (or any combination of these) plus a number or a letter (e.g., <Ctrl+1>, <Alt+Shift+m>), will -
+After you customize it (which is easy to do) pressing a specific <Alt>, <Ctrl>, or <Shift> key — or any combination of these — plus a number or a letter or a function key (e.g., <Ctrl+1>; <Alt+Shift+m>; <Alt+Ctrl+F5>), would -

-• play a macro, or
+• play a WordPerfect macro

-• use a WordPerfect feature, or
+• use a WordPerfect feature or function, or

-• start a program, or
+• start an external program, or

 • send a string of keystrokes to WordPerfect or your current document.